 As brachycephalic breeds, neither the Boston Terrier nor the Pug can cope with strenuous activities due to their breathing issues.
-They still require exercise, though, to maintain their weight and to remain healthy.
+They still need exercise, though, to maintain their weight and to stay healthy.

 Two or three walks a day of no more than 15 minutes is enough.
-Exercise them during the coolest time of the day during hot weather as they are prone to overheating and should live in a home with air conditioning.
+Exercise them during the coolest time of the day during hot weather as they are prone to overheating.
+They should live in a home with air conditioning.

-The Boston Terrier has higher energy levels than the Pug, so requires some playtime such as running around in a secure backyard for ten minutes if it is not too hot, or playing indoors.
+The Boston Terrier has higher energy levels than the Pug.
+So he needs some playtime, such as running around in a secure backyard for ten minutes if it is not too hot, or playing indoors.

-Although swimming may seem like an excellent way to cool down, it is unsafe for both the Boston and the Pug as with their flat faces and compact bodies it is difficult for them to stay afloat.
+Although swimming may seem like an excellent way to cool down, it is unsafe for both the Boston and the Pug as with their flat faces and compact bodies.
+This is because it is hard for them to stay afloat.

 Boston Terrier Vs Pug Health